 The danger of a second Section 30 order is that it is granted at all, since the UK government can add any old provision into it that it wants.
 What if it added conditions to the Order that 16 & 17 year olds couldn’t vote?
 What if it analysed who was likely to vote Yes and who would vote No and dictated the franchise to tilt votes in the Union’s favour?
 And what if it placed a condition on a Yes victory?
 It’s got previous on that one.

 In the 1979 assembly referendum, the government stipulated that more than 40% of the electorate had to vote in favour in order for the vote to carry.
 That’s 40% of the total electorate – not 40% of those who voted.
-Which meant that if you didn’t vote because you were washing your hair that day, or were on holiday or had died, you effectively voted No. The vote for the Assembly was lost.
+Which meant that if you didn’t vote because you were washing your hair that day, or were on holiday or were dead, you counted as a No voter.
+The vote for the Assembly was lost.
 Even although 51.6% voted in favour, the turnout of 64% represented only 32% of the electorate.
 Tough luck, Scotland.
 Try again – only if we let you, of course.

 So the danger of a new Section 30 order isn’t that it’s not granted but that it is granted and is so full of conditions that Yes cannot hope to win.
 And what we do then?
 Fight the referendum against insurmountable odds?
 Or complain that’s it’s too hard?
 Maybe take it to the courts again.

 A Section 30 enabled referendum is a giant elephant trap with big sharp spikes just waiting to impale us.
 Asking for another Section 30 order is next to useless.
 Useless because it places our destiny in the hands of the very Union that we seek to end.
 Asking for our independence isn’t going to work again.